keerthi-devendiran/Artificial-intelligence-/README.md

-# Image recognition model for traffic symbols
+# Image recognition model for traffic symbols 🚦

-this is a repository related to my projects
+This is a repository related to my projects